The day I realised that mental load doesn’t disappear on its own... that everyday life can be designed differently.

 How to manage.

-How to organise.
+How to keep going.

 But we are rarely taught how to create simple systems that actually support everyday life.
+Or how to reconnect with who we are.
+Or how to make our ideas real.

 So everything rests on you.